PotatoSpudowski/fastLLaMa/README.md

 # Before running this command
 # You need to provide the HF model paths here
 python ./scripts/export-from-huggingface.py
+# Alternatively you can just download the ggml models from huggingface directly and run them!

 python3 ./scripts/convert-pth-to-ggml.py models/ALPACA-LORA-7B 1 0